-No significant adverse environmental impacts are expected to result from the operation of the proposed open space, streetscape enhancement, and storefront and façade improvements, considered individually or cumulatively.
+No significant adverse environmental impacts are expected to result from the operation of the proposed open space and infrastructure projects, considered individually or cumulatively.
 The potential for individual project impacts has been addressed in the environmental documentation for each project.
 Furthermore, the planned roadway improvements would not adversely impact access and circulation.
 The distribution of the projects over a wide geographic area is expected to result in minimal additive or cumulative impacts following completion of the projects.

-Upon completion, the open space and waterfront access projects are expected to improve the quality of life for Lower Manhattan's growing residential population and to provide new destinations for visitors to New York City by capitalizing on Lower Manhattan's waterfront setting and its significant architectural and historic resources.
-The streetscape projects will replace deteriorated pavement and street furniture with new infrastructure, which would improve access and circulation in Lower Manhattan.
-The cumulative effect of the proposed open space, streetscape enhancement, and infrastructure projects on Lower Manhattan's urban fabric is expected to be beneficial.
+Upon completion, the park and waterfront access projects are expected to improve the quality of life for Lower Manhattan's growing residential population and to provide new destinations for visitors to New York City by capitalizing on Lower Manhattan's waterfront setting and its significant architectural and historic resources.
+The roadway projects will replace deteriorated pavement and streetscape elements with new infrastructure, which would improve access and circulation in Lower Manhattan.
+The cumulative effect of the proposed parks and infrastructure projects on Lower Manhattan's urban fabric is expected to be beneficial.

-Overall, these projects would not result in any significant adverse environmental or socioeconomic impacts during their respective construction or operational phases.
+Overall, these projects would not result in any significant adverse environmental or socioeconomic impacts, during their respective construction or operational phases.